 This easy fudge recipe produces a smooth and incredibly creamy maple fudge that has a really wonderful flavor and all you need are two ingredients.

 What is the best maple syrup to use in this maple fudge recipe?

 What syrup do you use to pour over your pancakes and waffles?
 Use that!

 - You can use pure maple syrup or pancake syrup to make this fudge but the fudge will have slightly different textures depending on which syrup you use.

-- Pancake Syrup like Mrs. Butterworth’s, Log Cabin Syrup, Aunt Jemima Syrup will produce a soft, creamy, and slightly chewy fudge with a nice maple flavor with caramel notes.
+- Pancake Syrup like Mrs. Butterworth's, Log Cabin Syrup, or Aunt Jemima Syrup will produce a soft, creamy, and slightly chewy fudge with a nice maple flavor with caramel notes.

 The type of syrup you use may also be dependent on your budget.
 If you plan to make batches and batches of this homemade maple fudge to give as gifts for Christmas you may want to use the less expensive pancake syrup.

 What is the difference between pure maple syrup and pancake syrup?